magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 ## Example - ConvexHull

 The `from_ConvexHull_points` classmethod has been added to the `TriangularMesh` constructor to easily build a convex body from a point could.
 In The following example a tetrahedron is built taking advantage of this feature.
 Under the hood the [scipy.spatial.ConvexHull](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html) class is used.
-Note that the Scipy method will produce random facet orientations most of the time as shown below if reorientation is disabled.
+Note that the Scipy method does not guarantee correct facet orientations if `reorient_triangles` is disabled.

 ```{code-cell} ipython3
 import magpylib as magpy